Best Christmas gift for overseas family and friends

 How to save on money transfers

 1. Shop around for the best exchange rate.
 Exchange rates fluctuate daily but don’t think that all bank’s rates are similar so it’s not worth shopping around.
-Using our international money transfer calculator today, shows that on a $500 transfer to the US there is a $36 USD difference between the cheapest and most expensive provider in our tables.
-Who would you rather get that extra $36?
+Using our international money transfer calculator today, to can see what your money converts to and compare IMT providers.

 Top tip: Exchange rates on our site are updated on our site every 15 minutes so you can keep track of the latest movements in a range of currencies across all major providers.

 2. Bundle your transfers.
 If you’ve got lots of relatives living in the one country rather than making a bunch of small transfers to various accounts, make one larger transfer to a single account and then get this relative to distribute the money to other family members or friends.
-This will help you to save on money transfer fees (sometimes as high as $22 per online transaction), and depending on how much money you are transferring, can result in a better exchange rate.
+This will help you to save on money transfer fees, and depending on how much money you are transferring, can result in a better exchange rate.
 Some overseas banks also charge for incoming transfers so by bundling your transfer it will also help your relatives save on these fees if they apply.

 3. Get organised early.
 While you’ll usually be able to sign up for an IMT account online, it is best to have your account set up in advance so that you can take advantage of the exchange rate when it moves in your favour.
 This means you’ll also want to make sure you gather details from your family (name, address, bank and account number) so that you can transfer the money without delay.